Medicago rigidula: Ecology

-Ecological interactions
+Thyme, a dominant aromatic shrub, affects the competitive status of M. rigidula.
+When M. rigidula is grown alone without a competitor, it tends to survive better in soil with thyme.
+M. rigidula grown on soil without thyme has a higher biomass.

-In laboratory bioassays and field experiments investigating the allelopathic and autotoxic effects of burclover residue on burclover and winter wheat seedlings, the results showed that soils treated with burclover leachates resulted in increased PO_{4}–P, NH_{4}–N, electrical conductivity, total phenolics content, and decreased soil pH.
+In laboratory bioassays and field experiments investigating the allelopathic and autotoxic effects of burclover residue on burclover and winter wheat seedlings, the results showed that soils treated with burclover leachates resulted in increased PO_{4}–P, NH_{4}–N, electrical conductivity, total phenolic content, and decreased soil pH.
 The bioassay results also found that the full-strength leachate of burclover exhibited allelopathy effects on wheat, while growth inhibition of burclover seedlings in the field showed that burclover may have autotoxicity that could reduce productivity.